Services Offered by Taiga

 Metal 3D printing is a technology that forms metal parts in three-dimensional shapes by layering metal wires.
 By melting and sintering the material using a laser or electron beam, a dense and strong structure can be formed.
 Taiga's metal 3D printing can be used for everything from prototypes to final products, contributing to shorter lead times and lower manufacturing costs.

-Since there is no need for initial investments like molds, prototypes can be produced at a low cost and in a short period of time.
+Contact >Since there is no need for initial investments like molds, prototypes can be produced at a low cost and in a short period of time.
 The process is also flexible, allowing for easy design changes, and repeated prototyping and improvements can accelerate the development of better products.
 At Taiga, we are also flexible in accommodating design changes and secondary processing.

 3D printing enables the creation of complex shapes and internal structures that are difficult to achieve with traditional machining or injection molding.
 It is ideal for creating lightweight parts with hollow structures, intricate lattice designs, and customized medical implants tailored to individual body types, making it easy to handle complex designs and customization.